A lot of dogs exhibit problematic chewing behaviors, although different dogs decide to gnaw on different things.

 Luckily, there are a number of very tough dog leashes on the market which should hold up to your dog’s chewing behavior.
 We’ll discuss some of the best models below, and we’ll also talk about the things you’ll want to look for when making your choice.

 Best Chewproof Leashes For Dogs: Quick Picks

-- #3 BAAPET Strong Dog Leash [Best Budget Option] — While it’s unlikely to hold up as well as leashes made from metal cable or chain, this rope-style leash is durable and very affordable option, which may be enough for light-chewing canines.
+- #3 BAAPET Strong Dog Leash [Most Affordable Chewproof Leash]: While it’s unlikely to hold up as well as leashes made from metal cable or chain, this rope-style leash is a durable and very affordable option, which may be enough for light-chewing canines.